 - Women in Science - Daniels Hall

-Currently, the Audre Lorde Social Justice House is the only LLC that is open for first years and returning students.
+Currently, the 1MPACT House, Audre Lorde Social Justice House, and Bearcats Abroad are the only LLCs that is open for first years and returning students.